tak-bro/aicommit2/docs/providers/github-models.md

 Token must have `models: read` access, otherwise requests typically fail with `403`.

+`models: read` is for GitHub Models API usage.
+It is different from Copilot CLI/SDK token requirements (`Copilot Requests`).

 Supported token prefixes in _aicommit2_ include:

 - `github_pat_...`